lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: C

-The variable `name` holds the value of a string, which is not a function, thus cannot invoke.
+The o&apos;zgaruvchi `name` holds the value of a string, which is not a function, thus cannot invoke.

 TypeErrors get thrown when a value is not of the expected type.
 JavaScript expected `name` to be a function since we're trying to invoke it.
 It was a string however, so a TypeError gets thrown: name is not a function!